US map with route of my Amtrak adventure marked

 I was not disappointed, even with the train being quite late into Chicago.
 The ride along the Hudson River is spectacular.
 So is skirting Lake Erie.
 Lake Michigan gets intriguing in glimpses from the train every once in a while when you can see past buildings and old industries.
 For me that old industrial landscape is fascinating in its own right, so I enjoyed the ride.

 I decided I could definitely see taking a train trip for the purpose of focusing on my writing.
-Because you can move around on the train, you can find a good place with as much or as little distraction to hang out and get work done.
+Because you can move around on the train, you can find a good place with as much or as little distraction as you want to hang out and get work done.

 Maybe the biggest bonus of taking the train was that I had “think time” — unpressured time to reflect, ponder and let concepts form.